Law School Basics

 Law school classes are generally taught using cases or decisions.
 Legal textbooks contain mostly appellate cases – the decisions from courts with the power to review the judgments of lower courts – and useful notes and references.
 The textbooks are organized by the overarching legal principle discussed in each case.
 At the start of law school many students can find reading cases overwhelming.
 The case brief is a popular tool to break down each case into more manageable pieces of information.

-Briefing is a way of organizing the information in a case.
 A brief is a summary of the important points of the court's decision.
-Most law students, especially first-year students, find briefing an invaluable tool.
+Most law students, especially first-year students, find an invaluable tool.
 Not only does briefing help prepare you for class, but the end result is a capsule outline of all the cases you have read during the semester.
-During finals preparation, this organization saves you the task of rereading cases.
+During preparation, this organization saves you the task of rereading cases.